 There are number of things worth doing to the outside of your home to make sure your property stays as dry as possible.
-In this guide, we look at cleaning gutters and the benefits of a gutter that is free of the debris that accumulates during the autumn season.
-Many people wait until it’s too late to get this job done – when the weather is good is the ideal time to get it sorted.
+In this guide, we look at cleaning gutters and the benefits of a debris-free gutter.

 Replacing gutters if you have neglected to clean them out can also be expensive.
 Often, the weight of debris, leaves and twigs in gutters is heavy enough to break them off.
 They can also cause quite a lot of damage on the way down!

-One of the latter stages of cleaning a gutter is to make sure that you clear out the residuals once the main debris is out the way.
-Getting a hose is a great way of doing this.
-Spray water down the gutter and down spouts first to clear away any bits you missed, but also to ensure water flows normally again without getting clogged.
+4. Once the main debris is out of the way, it’s important to clear out the residuals.
+Use a hose and spray water down the gutter and downspouts first to clear away any bits you may have missed, but also to ensure water flows normally again without getting clogged.

 Once this is done, it’s a great chance to make any other amends to the outside of your property.
-Consider a fresh lick of paint or repair any damaged render.
-Alternatively, you could take the opportunity to ensure the garden is prepared for the low season.
+Consider a fresh lick of paint, applying a façade cream or water repellent to protect your brickwork or repair any damaged render.

 Here to help